Bungalow Style House Design (Interior & Exterior Ideas)

 What is the Difference Between a Bungalow and a Cottage Style House?

-More popular in the North-East, the Cottage-style houses originated in England with their prominent belief in living simple and natural.
-Smaller in size with natural materials like stone or brick, cladding the faรงade of the house, these houses style as a perfect historic home.
+More popular in the North East, Cottage-style houses originated in England with their prominent belief in living simple and natural.
+Smaller in size, with natural materials like stone or brick cladding the façade of the house, these houses are perfect historic homes.

-A bungalow home takes pride in their large porches or verandahs to give a dynamic appearance to the facades meanwhile the Cottage homes use Bay windows and protruded doors and windows to create an authentic English look.
+A bungalow home takes pride in its large porches or verandahs, which give the facades a dynamic appearance.
+Meanwhile, cottage homes use Bay windows and protruding doors and windows to create an authentic English look.

 Different Types of Bungalow Homes

-While youโre walking down the streets, you can likely spot these Bungalow homes effortlessly.
-The most important feature is the height of these houses that makes them easily differentiable โ small and one or one-and-a-half-story.
+While you’re walking down the streets, you can likely spot these Bungalow homes effortlessly.
+The most important feature is the height of these houses, which makes them easily differentiable – small and one or one-and-a-half-story.

 1. California Bungalow

-Striking and identical to Craftsman house, their faรงade showcases stucco, wood, shingles, and horizontal sidings.
+Striking and identical to Craftsman houses, their façade showcases stucco, wood, shingles, and horizontal siding.
 Quite famous, you can spot a few from miles away!

 2. Craftsman Bungalow

 Highly inspired by the natural and rustic materials, you could find these in stained brown or dark green to easily blend in with the local landscape.
-They have wide overhanging eaves with street-facing gables that make them easier to be identified.
+They have wide overhanging eaves with street-facing gables that make them easier to identify.

 3. Tudor Revival